pkiraly/qa-catalogue/README.md

 "300a_PhysicalDescription_extent_ss":["141 p."],
 ```

-I have created a distinct project [metadata-qa-marc-web](https://github.com/pkiraly/metadata-qa-marc-web),
-which provides a single page web application to build a facetted search interface for this type of Solr index.
+A distinct project [metadata-qa-marc-web](https://github.com/pkiraly/qa-catalogue-web), provides a web application that
+utilizes to build this type of Solr index in number of ways (a facetted search interface,  term lists, search for
+validation errors etc.)

 ### Indexing MARC JSON records with Solr